Link Search Menu Expand Document

 Converting to an Enumerable

-You can call the AsEnumerable() method to convert the instance of this class to an IEnumerable<QueryField> object.
+Call AsEnumerable() to convert the instance to an IEnumerable<QueryField>.

 var fields = new QueryField("CreatedDateUtc", Operation.GreaterThanOrEqual, DateTime.UtcNow.Date.AddDays(-1)).AsEnumerable();